awsdocs/aws-net-developer-guide/doc_source/how-to/iam/iam-examples-managing-users.rst

             }
             catch (NoSuchEntityException)
             {
-                Console.WriteLine("User DemoUser' does not exist.");
+                Console.WriteLine("User 'DemoUser' does not exist.");
             }
         }